 The Proposed Action includes a revision of the Master Plan, coordination with the public, and updates to comply with current USACE regulations and guidance and reflect ecological, socio-demographic, and outdoor recreation trends that are currently impacting USACE managed lands, as well as those which have occurred since 1970.
 Land classifications were refined to meet authorized project purposes and current resource objectives that address a mix of natural resource and recreation management objectives that are compatible with regional goals.
-Required land and water surface classification changes associated with the Proposed Action include several reclassifications to balance resource objectives, and include the following:
+Required land and water surface classifications to balance resource objectives, and include the following: